Robert D. Kaplan: The Revenge of Geography

-The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate (2012) describes how countries' respective political and social histories have been shaped by factors like relationship to the ocean and to terrain features that act as natural borders.
+The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate (2012) The Book describes how a country's social relations (including government and other institutions) and culture are a product of the geographical characteristic in which they develop.
+For example, society's relation with the ocean or river and other geographical phenomena like climate.
+Moreover, he acknowledges the geographical boundaries like oceans and mountains as established or "natural" limits between nations which help to bring peace.
+Pointing out one of the reasons that the Middle East is a conflictive region.

+He explores the use of Rimland and Heartland Geopolitical terms of the XIX century to explain the importance of the Euroasian steppe (Modern day Russia).

+The rest of the book highlights each region of the world and explores its relations among states and the geography that constitutes the region. e.g. Russia and its relation with central Asia and the rest of Europe.

 The book also focuses on how demographic shifts in countries will affect them in the future.

+It is important to point out that he gives no comment about Africa or Oceania whatsoever.

+The main argument of the book wishes to prove geography as one of the main factors to construct a nation, although it is not limited to it.

 Asia's Cauldron

 Asia's Cauldron (2014) describes the modern (from the colonial era to the present) cultural and political history of the various countries of Southeast Asia (such as Singapore, Vietnam and the Philippines) and the region's geopolitical significance to China, as well as those states' resultant anxiety over Chinese maritime territorial claims in the region.

 In Europe's Shadow

 In Europe's Shadow (2016) is one of Kaplan's most personal examinations of the influence of geography and civilization on politics and history.
 Informed by his travels to the Balkans since the 1970s, Kaplan links Romania's contemporary political and social reality to its complex identity and history.
 While the book echoes many of Kaplan's earlier historical travelogues, it looks ahead to the challenges Europe will face by examining Romania as a microcosm of Europe's coming geopolitical crises.